March often feels like a quiet reset.

 3. Personal connection reflections

-Invite learners to share something from their own lives that connects with the story.
-This supports speaking, listening, and personal expression.
+Invite learners to share something from their own lives that connects to the story.
+Keep it brief and conversational.
+These moments support speaking, listening, and authentic expression — without adding extra prep.

 A Simple March Project (Optional & Light)